-The Los Angeles Lakers managed to go 2-1 in their three scrimmage games over the past week and finally got to get back on the court.
+The Los Angeles Lakers managed to go 2-1 in their three scrimmage games over the past week and finally got to get back on the court in Orlando, FL now.

-While there was some obvious rust with the Lakers, they seemed to yet again click instantly and the team chemistry that they spent all season building was very evident.
-Of course, playing with LeBron James and Anthony Davis tends to cover up for a ton of mistakes but then again, that is why the Lakers went all out to acquire the All-Star duo.
+While there was some obvious rust, they seemed to yet again click instantly and the team chemistry they spent all season building was very evident.
+Of course, playing with LeBron James and Anthony Davis tends to cover up a ton of mistakes but then again, that is why the Lakers went all out to acquire the All-Star duo.

-In their games against the Dallas Mavericks, Orlando Magic, and Washington Wizards, many aspects of the team stood out but there were three major ones that could have the largest impact on the regular season.
+In their games against the Dallas Mavericks, Orlando Magic, and Washington Wizards, many aspects of the team stood out but there were three major ones.

-Both Smith and Waiters managed to stand out in these scrimmages with the former managing to dominate the third game and the latter consistently playing well all throughout.
+Both Smith and Waiters managed to stand out with the former managing to dominate the third game and the latter consistently playing well all throughout.

 Smith’s shot struggled throughout the first two games, shooting just 3-of-10 from the field and knocking down just 25 percent of them.
 However, he finally got things going against the Wizards and managed to put up a game-high 20 points to go along with five rebounds and one steal on 6-of-7 shooting from the three-point line.